List of Used Algorithms

 • Authentication: KMAC‑256.

 • Properties: Confidentiality, integrity, authentication, replay protection, and crypto agility.
-Used uniformly across shared‑secret suites above except legacy suite EC_P256 which uses the ECIES scheme.
+Used uniformly across shared‑secret suites above, except legacy suite EC_P256, which uses the ECIES scheme.

 Algorithm Selection & Negotiation